 EMC-2015-002 Forest Practice Rules Implementation and Effectiveness Monitoring (FORPRIEM) ver.
-2.0.: A final statistical consultation report, written by Dr. Ashley Steel and Pat Cunningham, USFS Pacific Northwest Research Station (PNW), was prepared for the EMC (see: http://www.bof.fire.ca.gov/board_committees/effectiveness_monitoring_committee_/mm0618/emc_4-a-_calfire_erosion_statistical_final_report_20june2018.pdf).
+2.0.: A final statistical consultation report for EMC-2015-002 and EMC-2015-004 was written by Dr. Ashley Steel and Pat Cunningham, USFS Pacific Northwest Research Station (PNW)and submitted to the EMC.

-EMC-2015-004 004 Effectiveness of Road Rules in Reducing Hydrologic Connectivity and Significant Sediment Discharge: A final statistical consultation report, written by Dr. Ashley Steel and Pat Cunningham, USFS Pacific Northwest Research Station (PNW), was prepared for the EMC (see: http://www.bof.fire.ca.gov/board_committees/effectiveness_monitoring_committee_/mm0618/emc_4-a-_calfire_erosion_statistical_final_report_20june2018.pdf).
+EMC-2015-004 Effectiveness of Road Rules in Reducing Hydrologic Connectivity and Significant Sediment Discharge: A final statistical consultation report for EMC-2015-002 and EMC-2015-004 was written by Dr. Ashley Steel and Pat Cunningham, USFS Pacific Northwest Research Station (PNW)and submitted to the EMC.

 EMC-2016-002: Post-fire effectiveness of the Forest Practice Rules in protecting water quality on Boggs Mountain Demonstration State Forest: A manuscript titled “Hydrologic and erosive responses of compaction versus cover in post-fire logged areas Part I: Isolating the key factors” was submitted to the Journal of Hydrology by Drs.
 Sergio Prats and collaborators.
-The study used soil collected from BMDSF and replicated post-fire salvage logging conditions and practices in a laboratory setting. is available at: https://digitalcommons.mtu.edu/etdr/287/
+The study used soil collected from BMDSF and replicated post-fire salvage logging conditions and practices in a laboratory setting.

-is available at: https://gsa.confex.com/gsa/2016CD/webprogram/Paper274597.html
+Two reports have been produced for this project:

+Will Olsen’s 2016 Master of Science Thesis, Michigan Tech, is titled: “Effects of Wildfire and Post-Fire Salvage Logging on Rill Networks and Sediment Delivery in California Forests”.

+Drew Coe’s presentation abstract for the 2016 Geological Society of America Cordilleran Section 112th Annual Meeting titled “Post-Fire Erosion and Sediment Delivery Rates to Headwater Streams in the California Coast Ranges”.

-EMC-2017-001 Caspar Creek Nutrient Study: The final report prepared by UC Davis MS student Sienna McLaughlin and Drs.
-Helen Dahlke and Randy Dahlgren for the Save the Redwoods League, one of the EMC project funders, is available at: http://www.bof.fire.ca.gov/board_committees/effectiveness_monitoring_committee_/proposed_projects/emc-2017-001_final_report.pdf.
+EMC-2017-001 Caspar Creek Nutrient Study: UC Davis MS student Seanna McLaughlin and Drs.
+Helen Dahlke and Randy Dahlgren prepared a final report for pre-harvest biogeochemical analysis of four Caspar Creek sub-watersheds for the Save the Redwoods League, one of the project funders.

 EMC-2017-002 Boggs Mountain Demonstration State Forest (BMDSF) Post-Fire Automated Bird Recorders Study: A poster and poster abstract were prepared for the Western Section of the Wildlife Society Meeting held in February 2018.
-See: http://www.wildlifeprofessional.org/western/tws_abstract_detail.php?abstractID=2020.

 POTENTIAL EMC PROJECT IMPACTS TO REGULATIONS

 The EMC provides valuable insight to the Board on testing the effectiveness of their rules and regulations by way of science-based research projects.
-EMC funded studies may have the ability to show that regulatory modifications, either minor or major, may need to occur to help construct effective Forest Practice Rules (14 CCR § 895 et seq.).
+EMC funded studies may have the ability to show that regulatory modifications, either minor or major, need to occur to ensure the effectiveness of the Forest Practice Rules (14 CCR § 895 et seq.).
 At this time, EMC funded projects have not identified any rulemaking possibilities.